 When Paul and I refinanced our mortgage earlier this year, we learned that there is a three-day rescission period in which we could have reneged on our contract and it would have been legally voided.
 Mortgage refinances or a line of credit/home equity loan using your principal property as collateral are not the only contracts that have a rescind period; timeshares do as well.
 Each state sets their own rules on the rescind period for timeshares, so if you got caught up in a timeshare presentation and would like to get out of your contract, check out your state’s consumer laws.
 For cell phone and car lease contracts, you can check out websites where another person assumes your contract.
 These sites include Swapalease.com and Leasetrader.com for cars, or CelltradeUSA.com for cell phone plans.

 Price Protection and Refund Protection from Your Credit Card Company

 Price Protection could be especially lucrative around the holidays.
 Though I have not given this a try yet, if you purchase items before Christmas at full price and then search advertisements in the post-Christmas sales, you might get a substantial refund through your credit card company.
-For those of you who have tried this out or who decide to try it this year, please let us know how it goes in the comments below!
+In some of the terms I read, they specifically have terms against doing this.
+So take a look at your own, and let us know if you decide to try it this year!

 The best way to deal with buyer’s remorse is to prevent purchasing items you may not want.
 However, we don’t live in a perfect world, so this is not always possible.
 It’s nice to know that there are contingency plans for when we don’t make the best decisions at the store.